LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccessTokenByWeChatCode-get-">Access Token via WeChat Code (GET)</h4>
  This API is used to retrieve a LoginRadius access token by passing in a valid WeChat OAuth Code.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-wechat-code)

 ```java